Cybersecurity SEO Advanced Guide: Optimize Press Releases for SERPs

 Make your press releases easier to read by using at least a couple of sub-headings.
 Subheadings not only make your content more digestible but also allow you to optimize them more effectively.

-Use your main keyword and its variations when writing H2 and H3 subheadings for maximum search impact.
+Use your main keyword and its variations on 30%-75% of your H2 and H3 subheadings for maximum search impact.

 Here’s an example from a CyberNewswire client, CyTwist.
 The title is CyTwist Launches Advanced Security Solution to identify AI-Driven Cyber Threats in minutes.